R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/ElectricalMotorsBranches/Motor Placement.md

 ### Conclusion:

 Motor placement is a critical aspect of electric vehicle design, influencing vehicle dynamics, efficiency, and performance.
-By carefully considering factors such as weight distribution, packaging constraints, and integration challenges, engineers can optimize motor placement to deliver an optimal driving experience in electric vehicles.
+By carefully considering factors such as weight distribution, packaging constraints, and integration challenges, engineers can optimise motor placement to deliver an optimal driving experience in electric vehicles.

 Return to [[TechnicalAspects/ElectricalMotors/Electrical Motors\|Electrical Motors]] here.